Copa América: Hosts

 In 1984, CONMEBOL adopted the policy of rotating the right to host the Copa América amongst the ten member confederations.
 The first rotation was completed following the 2007 Copa América which took place in Venezuela.
 A second rotation commenced in 2011, with host countries rotating in alphabetical order, starting with Argentina.
 Chile, Mexico and the United States expressed interest in hosting the next tournament, but the CONMEBOL Executive Committee decided to continue the execution of the rotation, giving priority of the organization to each of its member associations; each association confirms whether they will host an edition or not, having no obligation to do so.
 Argentina confirmed on 24 November 2008, via representatives of the Argentine Football Association, that it would host the 2011 Copa América.

 The 2015 Copa América was due to be held in Brazil following the order of rotation.
 However, as Brazil was hosting both the 2014 FIFA World Cup and the 2016 Summer Olympics, the decision was reconsidered.
 Although CONMEBOL President Nicolas Leoz proposed hosting the continental tournament in Mexico (a member of the CONCACAF federation) and board members Brazil and Chile discussed the possibility of exchanging the 2015 and 2019 tournaments, it was decided and confirmed by the CBF in February 2011 that the 2015 Copa América would remain in Brazil.
 However, in March 2012, CBF president Ricardo Teixeira resigned from his position and the CBF agreed to swap the tournament's hosting with Chile.
 The swap was made official in May 2012.
-The centennial edition of the tournament, Copa América Centenario, took place in June 2016, and was held in the United States.
-The Copa América Centenario marked the first time the tournament was hosted by a non-CONMEBOL nation.
+The centennial edition of the tournament, Copa América Centenario, took place in June 2016, and was held in the United States, and marked the first time the tournament was hosted by a non-CONMEBOL nation.

 Each Copa América since 2005 has had its own mascot.
 Gardelito, the mascot for the 1987 competition, was the first Copa América mascot.